|<<jdhopkins.com home contact us||press search site map>>|

 Phil's horn plays the fanfare for the slow fatback start of Political Nightmares.
 Mike and Sheldon join in with their own wailing guitar sounds, adding to the texture as Jayson, Rickie and J.D. keep the backbeat on time.
 David Blaetz walks in on acoustic bass as Frank enters on acoustic guitar, moving from foreground to background and back again as the music progresses.
 The music weaves into a long, etheric cadenza punctuated by drum rolls and guitar chord swells, as each instrument falls slowly into the final harmonic fade.

 J.D., Rickie and Joel start out Marching To Different Drummers, grooving until Mike and Frank enter on guitar, Frank doubling on string-pad, and Mike with a multi-delay arpegiated line that turns into octaves.
-Tony joins in on bass to complete the sextet for the final cut of this 19-track CD release.
+Tony joins in on bass to complete the sextet for the final cut of this 19-track Album release.
 Mike takes the lead as the processional funk groove makes its way towards the final fade out.

 Near Journey's End brings together nineteen more tracks on two discs of J.D. and the Sons of Rhythm.
 This jamming collective improvisation ensemble once again creates music without a net, relying solely on listening, experience, sensitivity, and a desire to communicate ideas between fellow creators.

-NEAR JOURNEY'S END, 19 tracks of music on 2 discs.
+NEAR JOURNEY'S END, 19 tracks of music.

 ©2006 J.D.
 Records, Richard Carl Hopkins, All Rights Reserved